 Differences between Data Scientist and Machine Learning Engineer

 In this section, I will discuss the primary differences in skills, responsibilities, day-to-day tasks, tech stack amongst other things.

 The chief responsibility of a data scientist is to develop solutions using machine learning or deep learning models for various business problems.
 It is not always necessary to create novel algorithms or models as these tasks are research-intensive and can take up considerable time.
 In most cases, it is sufficient to use existing algorithms or pre-trained models, and optimize them in the context of the problem statement.
 However, in more innovative and R&D-focused teams or companies, scientists may be required to produce novel research and model artifacts.

-On the contrary, the main goal of machine learning engineers is to take the models prepared by the data scientists and take them to production.
+On the contrary, the main goal of ML engineers is to take the models prepared by the data scientists and take them to production.
 This involves multiple aspects including model optimization to make it compatible with the custom deployment constraints and building MLOps infrastructure for experimentation, A/B testing, model management, containerization, deployment, and monitoring the model performance once deployed.